mefferr/MT5-Ledger/README.md

 **Losses Are Probes, Not Failures**

-Stop treating red trades like someone just shot your dog.
-They are invoices.
-Every losing trade is just a cheap, low-cost probe deployed to force the market to show its hand.
+Losses are invoices.
+Every losing trade is just a cheap low-cost probe deployed to force the market to show its hand.
 The probe extracts information.
 If the setup fails, you learned something at a fixed cost.
 If it runs, you violently exploit the vulnerability.
-If your probes cost 80 pips and your runners yield 800, you can get stopped out 9 out of 10 times and still compound your account like a psychopath.
+If your probes cost 80 pips and your runners yield 800, you can get stopped out 9 out of 10 times and still compound your account like crazy.
 Losses are just the raw cost of doing business.

 **Type II Errors Will Fucking Destroy You**